 Cheques can take a while to clear.
-Credit card transactions, on the other hand, are usually deposited within a few business days.
+Credit card payments, transactions on the other hand, are usually deposited within a few business days.

 You bring in more customers

-People want convenience.
-And if they’re only carrying cards, they may skip you over and opt for the competition.
-Research shows that over 50% of payments in the UK are now made by card.
-Accepting credit cards ensures that your customers have the best experience possible, which makes people more likely to recommend your business to friends.
+Accepting payments from credit cards ensures that your customers have the best experience possible, which makes people more likely to recommend your business to friends.

 Your customers spend more

 People tend to spend more when they pay with a card.
-And card spending is growing in a big way – in April 2017 alone, Brits spent a huge £26.5 billion by card.
-No longer hindered by the thought of “do I have enough cash on me to cover this?” customers are much more free to spend.
+And card spending is growing in a big way – in February 2021, Brits spent £47 billion on debit cards.
+No longer hindered by the thought of “do I have enough cash on me to cover this?” customers are much freer to spend.
 That means more impulse buys at the counter.

 You instill a sense of trust

-If you have stickers or displays at your register informing customers of all the major cards you accept, that’s likely to instil a sense of trust with people.
+If you have stickers or displays near your payment gateway informing customers of all the major cards you accept, that’s likely to instil a sense of trust in people.

 You can enjoy safe and secure payments

-Credit card transactions are heavily screened to reduce the risk of fraud.
-Square monitors every single transaction from swipe to payment so sellers can avoid (major or minor) headaches.
+Credit card payments are heavily screened to reduce the risk of fraud.
+Square monitors every single transaction so sellers can avoid (major or minor) headaches.

 You don’t have to spend much

-Even if you’re on a shoestring budget, it’s easy to get set up to accept credit cards.
-Square offers affordable credit card readers at a competitive rate of just 1.75% per tap, insert or swipe.
+Even if you’re on a shoestring budget, it’s easy to get set up to accept credit card payments.
+Square offers affordable credit card readers at a competitive rate of just 1.75% per chip and PIN or contactless payment.

 Accepting mobile (NFC) payments

-Soon, more and more of your customers will want to pay “contactlessly” via their mobile devices.
-Contactless payments require no physical contact between the device and the payments reader—customers just tap or hold their device over the reader to pay.
-The most popular examples of contactless payment solutions are Apple Pay, Android Pay and Samsung Pay.
+Mobile payments require no physical contact between the smartphone and payment gateway – customers just tap or hold their device over the reader to pay.
+The most popular examples of mobile payment solutions are Apple Pay, Google Pay and Samsung Pay.

-As opposed to chip and PIN, which can be pretty sluggish, contactless payments are extremely fast (they take just seconds to process).
-So to provide the best possible customer experience (and secure your business), it’s a good idea to be fully equipped to accept contactless and mobile payments.
+In contrast to chip and PIN, which can be pretty sluggish, contactless payments are extremely fast (they take just seconds to process).
+So to provide the best possible customer experience (and future-proof your business), it’s a good idea to be fully equipped to accept both contactless cards and mobile payments.